 is defined via the OpenResty ngx.req.get_method()

-call, and request
+call, request

 is defined via the Nginx $request